csingleton19/CoupAI/README.md

 I decided to leave them separate as there were some overall design differences i.e. in the first one, I differentiated between the AIAgent and Human Player in the GameManagement.py file, but I treated them the same in this version.
 There are other differences too, but I also wanted people to have access to a version that could be run without internet and only Python installed, and one that needs access to the internet + specific imports

-I used a custom GPT (powered by GPT4) that you can build in the Explore section (Explore -> Create a GPT), and I also used chat.collectiveai.com too.
-CollectiveAI is okay, I wouldn't say it is super strong, but definitely a useful tool that helped build out a little of the functionality.
-It was created by the same person who is heavily involved with LangChain (hwchase17 on ycombinator and github), and seems to have gotten way better over the last few months

 ## Set-up

 The set-up is pretty straight-forward since I ended up using mostly native Python in VSCode, the only package needed to install is OpenAI.
 This was done using Python 3.10.11 and OpenAI 1.3.8